The purpose of this site is to function as an

 clearing, such as surprise, speed, and controlled violence of action.

-Surprise Surprise is the key to a successful assault at close quarters.
+a successful assault in close quarters.
 The entry team clearing

 the room must achieve the element of surprise, if only for seconds, by deceiving,